leonfrench/WhiteTextWeb/README.md

 # WhiteTextWeb

+An instance of this tool is online at http://www.chibi.ubc.ca/whitetext/app/

 The key setup point is WhitetextWeb.properties.
 The other property files are needed to create the rdf input from GATE corpii.

 The property file needs: